 You’ll have everything you need for your virtual interviews handy, including the candidate’s resume (if they’ve agreed to share it) and the job description.
 You can customize candidate welcome messages, communicate with candidates waiting in your virtual lobby, preview resumes, save notes and document candidate disposition data, all in one easy to use interview tool.

 When you post a job on Indeed, you can schedule video interviews with candidates you’re interested in from the Interviews tab on the Candidate details page of your Employer Dashboard.
 (The option to conduct a virtual interview is the default Interview type.
 You can also interview over the phone or in-person.)

 Simply suggest days and times for the virtual interview, add a message and click Send Invitation.
 When the candidate accepts your invitation, you’ll both get an email with a unique link to the video interview.

 On the day of the scheduled video interview, click the link in your confirmation email or from the Interviews tab on the Candidate details page of your employer dashboard to open the Indeed Interview lobby and start the virtual interview.

 In Indeed Interview, you’ll have everything you need to interview candidates without any complicated settings.
 From the interview room, you can view the candidate’s resume (with the candidate’s permission), mute and unmute your audio, stop and start your video, share your screen and end the interview.
-You can also take notes during the interview by clicking Notes.
+You can also use Indeed’s Interview Guide to take notes during the interview by clicking Notes.
 After the interview, your notes can be found in the lobby under the Interviewed tab.
 (Note: The candidate will not have access to these notes.